Data sonification

 Data sonification is the presentation of data as sound using sonification.
 It is the auditory equivalent of the more established practice of data visualization.

+Process

 The usual process for data sonification is directing digital media of a dataset through a software synthesizer and into a digital-to-analog converter to produce sound for humans to experience.
+Benefits to interpreting data through sonification include accessibility, pattern recognition, education, and artistic expression.

+Applications

 Applications of data sonification include astronomy studies of star creation, interpreting cluster analysis, and geoscience.
 Various projects describe the production of sonifications as a collaboration between scientists and musicians.

 A target demographic for using data sonification is the blind community because of the inaccessibility of data visualizations.

+One of the earliest examples of data sonification is the Geiger counter, which measures ionizing radiation through sound.
+Another notable example of data sonification is NASA's processing of images from space telescopes into sounds.